TrashMob-eco/TrashMob/README.md

 Here's what needs to be done before we can launch
 1. Styling
+1. Show events on the maps
-1. Fix welcome user message (need to get username from claims)
+1. Fix welcome user message (need to get username from claims).
+Do we need other claims copied to our db?
+Do we allow them to set a custom user name
-1. Fix issue with being able to click login button twice which crashes ui
+1. Fix issue with being able to click login button twice which crashes ui.
-1. Fix issue with AddEvents auth
+1. Logout button should not be available if not logged in
+1. Login button should not be available if already logged in
 1. The Date Picker on the Add Event page needs to be replaced with a DateTime Picker that works
 1. Get Access token and pass to web apis
 1. Add authorization and scopes to web apis
 1. Allow event location to be set by clicking on the map
 1. Add Contact Us functionality
-1. Show events on the map
+1. Show list of attendees on event details page
 1. Get proper logo
 1. Figure out how to deploy to a production versus dev environment
 1. Fix Terms of Service accept popup
 1. Basic field validation
 1. Add Facebook / Google / Twitter logins
+1. Add robots.txt file

 ## What is the domain name going to be?